 How Many Side Stones Should You Choose?

-Choosing the Size of Side Stones
+Choosing the Size of Diamond Side Stones

-As a general rule, the centre diamond is the biggest, hence the most visible.
-The side stones serve to complement and emphasize it and should not be too big to take the attention away from the centre stone.
+As a general rule, the centre gem is the biggest, hence the most visible.
+The side stones serve to complement and emphasize it, meaning they should not be too big to take the attention away from the centre stone.
 At the same time, they should not be too small, otherwise, the overall design will have a disproportional look.

-Choosing Colour of Side Stones
+Choosing Colour of Diamond Side Stones

 In case the colour of your side stones is a couple of grades lower that of the centre diamond, they will look yellowish on contrast.
 This effect is not desirable unless done for a purpose.

-Choosing Clarity of Side Stones
+Choosing Clarity of Diamond Side Stones

-Choosing Settings for Side Stones
+Choosing Settings for Diamond Side Stones

 Choosing the right setting is very important because it will determine how well the diamonds will be protected from accidental hits or falling off, and how easily the ring will be cleaned or repaired.